alikant/alikant/README.md

-### Hi, I'm Ali 👋
+### Hi there 👋

-I study Economics at the University of Bonn.
-My main focus is Econometrics and Statistics because I am interested in data analysis to quantify real-world phenomena.
-I enjoy working with R and Python, and I want to delve into Economics with a quantitative approach. :)
+My name is Ali, and I am a Master's student in Economics (Econometrics and Statistics) at the University of Bonn.

+I am interested in Causal Inference, Difference-in-Differences, and Machine Learning methods.

+I enjoy working with R and Python, and you can find my projects on my GitHub page.

+- 👨‍💻 All of my projects are available at [https://github.com/alikant/PortfolioProject](https://github.com/alikant/PortfolioProject)
+- 📫 How to reach me **s85akana@uni-bonn.de**

 <!--
 **alikant/alikant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.